 FTP is the commonly used protocol for transferring data across the network.
-The primary protocol supports the transfer, upload, and download of use transfer files, such as text, pdf, media, etc. But it does not ensure security as it is ensured by SFTP protocol.
+It supports transferring, uploading, and downloading used transfer files, such as text, pdf, media, etc. But it does not ensure security as it is ensured by SFTP protocol.
 Whenever you use the file transfer protocol (FTP), you must know what elements are involved and how they work for better understanding.
 One of the most critical elements is the FTP port.
-Using a correct port is important as successful file transfer depends on what port is open.
+A correct port is important, as successful file transfer depends on the open port.

 Ports establish the connection and initiate the transfer between the client and the server.
 Before everything, you must know what an FTP port is, why it is essential, its features, different FTP modes, configuring an FTP port, and other details.